 Bone plays an important role in the body.
 It provides structure, shape, stability to the body.
-It supports muscles, helps storing calcium.
+It supports muscles, helps to store calcium.
 It is essential to build healthy bones during childhood and adolescence.
 It is equally important to maintain bone health during adulthood.

-There is continuous change in the bone structure; old bones are replaced by new ones.
+There is a continuous change in the bone structure: old bones are replaced by new ones.
 During this change process, new bones become stronger and bone mass increases.
-During childhood, the new bone is formed faster than the breaking of the old bones.
+During childhood, the new bone is formed faster than the breaking of old bones.
 In most cases, people reach the peak bone mass at the age of 20-30 years.
-Even after that, remodeling of the bone continues, however, the gaining of the bone mass is slightly lesser than the loosing.
+Even after that, the remodeling of the bone continues.
+However, the gaining of the bone mass is slightly lesser than the loosing.